jrozra200/jakelearnsdatascience/content/posts/2018-12-21-getting-started-with-data-science.md

 ---

-Everyone in the world has a "how to" guide to data science... well, maybe not everyone - but there are a lot out there.
-I get this question infrequently, so I thought I would do my best to put together what has been my best resources for learning.
+Everyone in the world has a "how to" guide to data science... well, maybe not everyone - but there are a lot of "guides" out there.
+I get this question infrequently, so I thought I would do my best to put together what have been my best resources for learning.

 ### MY STORY